dtcenter/MET/met/docs/Users_Guide/mode.rst

 Thus, two parameters — the radius of influence :math:`R`, and the threshold :math:`T` — control the entire process of resolving objects in the raw data field.

-An example of the steps involved in resolving objects is shown in :numref:`mode-object_id`. :numref:`mode-object_id` shows a "raw" precipitation field, where the vertical coordinate represents the precipitation amount.
+An example of the steps involved in resolving objects is shown in :numref:`mode-object_id`.
+It shows a "raw" precipitation field, where the vertical coordinate represents the precipitation amount.
 Part b shows the convolved field, and part c shows the masked field obtained after the threshold is applied.
 Finally, :numref:`mode-object_id` shows the objects once the original precipitation values have been restored to the interiors of the objects.

 .. _mode-object_id:

 .. figure:: figure/mode-object_id.png

    Example of an application of the MODE object identification process to a model precipitation field.

-??
-It is unclear where the figure should be placed.
-The lyx document, MET_Users_Guide_Master.lyx and the web page don't have figure 15.1 in the same location.  lyx web: above 15.2.3 Fuzzy Logic: https://dtcenter.org/sites/default/files/community-code/met/docs/user-guide/MET_Users_Guide_v9.0.pdf page 307.
-Lyx: Just above 15.2.2 Attributes.
-Where does it belong??

 Attributes